wyxfhb/jettl/doc/obsidian/Notes From Email To Organize.md

 #### jettl only supports 4x2x2x4 conn pane methods and functions for rescripting actions in accordance to conn pane guidelines

-#### Style guidelines: Aside from object / error, methods / functions should have zero, one, or two inputs.
+Style guidelines: Aside from object / error terminals methods / functions should have zero, one, or two inputs.

 Readability: Aside from the error wires (which should be moved to the back for all block diagrams), ensure no wires overlap each other for a maximally readable diagram.

-Method: ONLY use the conn pane panels to the side.

-Function: CAN use the conn pane panels on the bottom and top if necessary.

-Difference between function and method: method has object input (output may not be necessary since this is a return value)

 #### Style guidelines: Why is there the box in the default class icon?
 Please delete this, we change the colors of our banners and wires and rarely do we use that different colored cube as a meaningful icon.
 Yes, we know it is a class already.
 And yes, it’s distinguished since an interface doesn’t have it.
 They’re already easy to tell apart

-#### Style Guidelines: Conn Pane
-The object in the top left (and top right if it exists) signifies to the developer that this object is the object that is contained in the class / interface of the banner.
-Note, library functions cannot be methods and furthermore cannot have objects at the top left / top right since the library function is not contained in an interface / class.
-Therefore only the top left and top right conn pane terminals are used for the interface / class that contains that method.

-Mutability readability:
-If a function / method passes out the same data type as is horizontal to the input, then this is a mutable change to that piece of data.
-For example, object comes in is the same object that comes out horizontally means that the object is assumed to have been mutated (whether it has been mutated or not).
-This is most common for the top left and top right interface / class and the bottom left and bottom right Error.
-To combat this, if the object that comes in is immutable and the same object is passed OUT of the method, this is an antipattern since the object out is the same as the object in.
-Hence, the object at the output should not be on the connector pane output.
-If dataflow is required (such as serialization of the error wire), then the flat sequence structure should instead be used instead of wiring the object to the output for serialization.
-This same principle should carry over for the error wire.
-The error wire should not be used for serialization, this signifies to the developer NOT serialization but that the object at the output HAS BEEN mutated from the object at the input.
-Embrace the flat sequence structure for serialization!

-#### Future Idea: Messages should have outputs?
+#### Idea: Messages can have outputs

+Only available in the component. but wired through the interface message.
-Reason: Actors that wrap other actors can use the data output for i.e. logging for that actor itself.
+Application reason: Actors that wrap other actors can use the data output for i.e. logging for that actor itself.
 So if the method is executed has an output of the analyzed data, then in the next wrapped layer, this output can be used for logging.

 #### Code decoupling
 [Why, When and How to Protect Your Code from the Framework - Dmitry Sagatelyan -GDevCon#5](https://www.youtube.com/watch?v=fVx8PO02fzw)